 - We will begin the process of providing information on the Trust services and offering our support to victims within 48 hours of receipt of a full referral.

-- The emotional and practical support to victims will only be given by an appropriately trained Coordinator or Counselling Volunteer.
+- The emotional and practical support to victims will only be given by an appropriately trained Coordinator or Counsellor.

 - All support will be tailored to meet the needs of the victim.